Areas of expertise

 • Outcomes of nursing and health care education.
 In this field, I have special interest in evaluation of learning outcomes of nursing and health care education, as well as work of teachers.
 In this field, for example, I have collaborated with Mikko Saarikoski with the international Clinical Learning Environment-Scale CLES, with different forms of it.

-• Currently, based on funding from the Academy of Finland, I am a PI in an international research project in the competence of nurses (PROCOMPnurse).
-I was also collaborating in the Erasmus+ program Nurse Leadership, for developing PhD and post doc education (PI Professor Thora Halfsteindottir, University of Iceland/Utrecht) - aiming to continue in that field.
+• Currently, based on funding from the Academy of Finland, I am a PI in an international research project in the competence of nurses (PROCOMPnurse), and we have published about the competence and factors connected at the early phase of nurses' career.
+I also recently collaborated in the Erasmus+ program Nurse Leadership, for developing PhD and post doc education (PI Professor Thora Halfsteindottir, University of Iceland/Utrecht) - aiming to continue in that field.

 This year, I also (in collaboration with co-PI Mari Kangasniemi) received funding from the Ministry of Education in Finland, for a study making suggestions and scenarios for future education in social and health care sector.